OpenFX Offers NGOs “At Cost” Cross-Border FX

 Global network

-Teams operating across North America, Europe, Middle East, and Asia
+Teams operating across North America, Latin America, Europe, the Middle East, and Asia.

 Operating Hours